Tactile Letters: c, a, d

 • Jesus' Birth Preschool Bible Story Activities & Color Sheets:

-- ABCJLM Bible Coloring Sheets: Journey to Bethlehem, Baby Jesus with the Animals, Mary Holding Baby Jesus, Shepherds Worship Jesus, Wise Men Worship Jesus, Mary, Joseph, and Baby
+- ABCJLM Bible Coloring Sheets: Journey to Bethlehem, Baby Jesus with the Animals, Mary Holding Baby Jesus, Shepherds Worship Jesus, Wise Men Worship Jesus

 - Using modeling clay or play dough, create your own nativity scene.
 Have you child tell the story using his creations.
 This would be a wonderful "Family Night" activity.